cloudera-cemea/CML_vHoL/README.md

 <br/>
 <br/>

-When you enter the url in your browser you get following login page, where you now enter your given user name and password
+When you enter the url in your browser, that was shared in the chat, you get following login page, where you now enter your given user name and password

 ![cdptenantmarketing](images/cdptenantmarketing.png)